 south-main

-Loflin Yard on West Carolina Avenue in South Main runs an outdoor stage in the beer garden with acoustic music sets on weekends, a covered terrace and creek-side seating.
+Loflin Yard on West Carolina Avenue in South Main runs an outdoor stage in the beer garden with acoustic music sets on weekends, a covered terrace.

 Tip: Live music most Saturdays from 20:00.
 Free to enter; check the calendar online.